-API-based adaptors are based on APIs specific to a particular Web server.
+API-based adaptors are founded on API specific to a particular HTTP server.
 They allow CGI-like tasks to run as part of the main server process, avoiding the creation and termination of a process for each request.
-Table 4-1 lists the API-based adaptors included with WebObjects and the platforms on which they are supported.
+Table 4-1 lists the API-based adaptors included with WebObjects Deployment and the platforms on which they are supported.